A few years ago, I faced the decision to find a traditional 9-5 job or lean into my side hustle and learn how to become a freelance writer full-time.

 - Stay organized.
 One of my favorite business tools is called Asana.
 It’s a work-flow management tool that lets me create a calendar, list tasks for each client, make detailed notes for each job, etc. It’s free to use for small business owners like you and I. M$M uses Asana and so do lots of big companies, like Google, Airbnb, and even Nasa.

 - Start an email list.
 People write entire articles on the merits of starting a list from the beginning, and it’s actually really easy to do.
-You can read more about how to build one from scratch in this article from Laptop Empires.

 As your business grows, having these things in place will become even more important.
 If you start early on, you’ll reduce the stress of figuring it out when you’re overbooked with clients.
 And trust me, that’s when you’ll really wish you did these things.